-Hosta plants are herbaceous perennials.
-The most natural way to group the numerous varieties is by leaf color.
+Hosta plants are herbaceous perennials that come in many different types.
+The most natural way to group the varieties is by leaf color.
 The foliage can be blue, gold (yellow), or green.
 Or, sometimes, one will find a pleasing blend, as when there is just enough yellow and green to form chartreuse.
 In addition to all of this variety in color, these stars of the foliage world are often variegated.

-Hostas are usually treated as shade plants, since the colors of their foliage tend to fade if exposed to too much sun.
-The gold-leafed types of hosta plants are an exception: They will not attain their maximal golden color without receiving quite a bit of sun.
-By contrast, most green-leafed and blue-leafed hosta plants will lose the rich color of their foliage if they receive too much sun.
-However, since fragrant hostas (see below) need some sunlight for full flower development, you may wish to make an exception for them, else you will miss out on their wonderful aroma.
+Hostas are usually treated as shade plants since the colors of their foliage tend to fade if exposed to too much sun.
+The gold-leafed types of hosta plants are an exception: They will not attain their optimal golden color without receiving quite a bit of sun.
+By contrast, most green-leaved and blue-leaved hosta plants will lose their rich color if they receive too much sun.
+However, since fragrant hostas need some sunlight for full flower development, you may wish to make an exception for them, else you will miss out on their wonderful aroma.

-Fragrant hosta plants can be grown in planting zones 3-9.
-At maturity, fragrant hosta plants will stand 1-1.5 feet tall with a spread of 1.5-2 feet.
+Fragrant hosta plants can be grown in USDA plant hardiness zones 3 through 9.
+At maturity, fragrant hosta plants will stand 1 to 1.5 feet tall with a spread of 1.5 to 2 feet.
 Grow them in a sunny area.

-Many other types of hostas also have mainly green leaves; here are some examples:
+Several other types of hostas have mainly green leaves:

 - 'Bitsy Green'